jvalen49/DATA205-demo/README.md

 # DATA205-demo
-Demonstration repository for the 205 class
+Demonstration repository for the DATA 205 class